Is 2 days in Inverness enough to make the most of the highland capital?

 To end your two days in Inverness I recommend heading to the Black Isle Bar for dinner and a drink, which is a short walk from Leakey’s Bookshop.

 It’s easy to make the most of Inverness in two days, you just need to be organised!
-Hiring a car is advisable, however it is possible to complete this itinerary using public transport and a taxi.
+Hiring a car is advisable, however it is possible to complete this itinerary using public transport.

 Staying close to the city centre and the public transport systems is recommended.
 Be sure to bring a sturdy pair of walking shoes, and a good quality raincoat and umbrella!

 Have you completed this itinerary?
 What did you think of Inverness?